sahoodebasmita/ACLsManagement/README.md

 1. Create a folder called “GoogleDrive” in user’s home directory

-Paste following files in the “[user.home]/GoogleDrive” directory after extracting the ACL.rar
+Paste following files in the “[user.home]/GoogleDrive” directory after extracting the archive file
 •	users.txt  [Used to have all domain users for whom the ACLs will be set]
-•	settings.properties [Used to keep track of last execution time] Or else copy the “GoogleDrive” directory present in the .rar file  to user.home directory.
+•	settings.properties [Used to keep track of last execution time]

 2. Copy following files into any preferable directory.
 •	ACL.jar [the program responsible for setting ACLs on modified files since last execution]